CityOfBoston/Forms/README.md

 We're working to eliminate all paper forms and pdfs in the City of Boston.
 If you want to come to City Hall to do business with us, we'll be here for you.
 But if you *have* to come to City Hall to do business with us, then we're not doing our job.
 This is where we are storing a database of files, owners, and status documents.
 There's no real code, but since we integrate so closely with the web team, it helps to keep it in the same place.

+# How we use this repo

+Visit the issues sections.
+Each issue represents a paper, pdf, or web form.
+Comments and labels provide more information about that form and indicate it's status in the process.
+Closed issues represent forms successfully moved online.

 If you have any questions, please contact joshua.gee@boston.gov.

 # Project History

+When we started, we didn't even have a list of what forms residents can fill out.
+We had to start with a scrape of the website for all pdf files.
+That, plus interviews with departments and reviews of other documentation helped us pull together a list.
+Even with months of auditing, we're still finding new forms every day.

-Last year we went through an WQC process for a web form tool.
-We solicited three bids and procured SeamlessDocs as part of a pilot program.
+Early in the process, we went through a bif process for a web form tool.
+We solicited three bids and procured a partner, SeamlessDocs, as part of a pilot program.
 Our goal in the pilot was to move fast and learn.
 We weren’t trying to fix every department’s process but to focus on the customer experience and eliminating paper forms and pdfs.
-We've uploaded a copy of our WQC.
+We've uploaded a copy of our bid document which you should feel free to use.

-Over the course of the pilot, we identified over 400 forms across the city.
-Some of these were paper, some were pdfs, and some were existing web forms on old technology.
-A large number of these forms are also being converted via larger enterprise projects.
-We're finding new forms every day.

 # Things we learned